NatTuck/nulib-kos/README.md

    creation functions into separate functions when possible.
  - Stuff in here should be usable as library functions / scripts and should not require editing to be useful.
+ - Each thing (script / function) should have an Author statement and should provide attribution for any external code referenced / copied.

 Currently unwanted scripts: